omeka/omeka-s-developer/docs/configuration/config_reference.md

 ## oEmbed

+- `oembed`:
-- `oembed`: A whitelist of allowable URL patterns for ingesting oEmbed media
+    - `whitelist`: An array of allowable URL patterns for ingesting oEmbed media
+        - Before version 4.2, the values here are just string regexes for allowed URLs.
+In 4.2 each value can also be a two-element array where the first element is the regex as before, and the second is the URL to the oEmbed endpoint for that site.

+## Page Templates

+- `page_templates`: (Since 4.2) An array of [page templates](../themes/theme_templates.md), used to allow modules to add their own templates.

 ## Password